sergii-nosachenko/tic-tac-toe-task/README.md

 ### Live-coding: Tic Tac Toe game

-Your task is to create a small game - Tic Tac Toe, using React.
+Your task is to create a small game - Tic Tac Toe, using React and MaterialUI.

 ## Technology stack